lintje/lintje.dev/src/_docs/configuration.md

 _(The above is a bad commit, please don't use the disabling of rules this way.)_

+<%= aside do %>
+    <span aria-hidden="true">⚠️</span> Ignoring rules with the `lintje:disable` line does not work in Lintje version 0.10.0.
+Upgrade to a newer, or older, version if you use this feature.
+<% end %>

 ## Options file

 <%= version_label "0.8.0" %>